flyingfoxcodebox/ffs-SDK/docs/integrations/slicktext.md

   sandboxMode: process.env.NODE_ENV !== "production",
 });

-// Use the service
+// Use the service (will be available when SlickText integration is implemented)
-const result = await slicktextService.sendMessage("list_123", "Hello!");
+// const result = await slicktext.sendMessage("list_123", "Hello!");
 ```

 ## Testing